Lucia's Blog: 2022

 3. Their preaching and teaching have no substance because they focus on making people feel good with their empty words.

-5. They are afraid of being rejected for preaching and teaching the Truth (Mark 7:1-9).
+5. They fear rejection for preaching and teaching the Truth (Mark 7:1-9).

 6. They sell the Truth and compromise it!
 Think about it!